 Dedicated Design Facilities & Equipment

-All facilities and equipment are exclusively for the Product Design course and are located together.
-This includes four dedicated studios (one for each year group), the workshop, and digital fabrication spaces, all positioned beside each other and next to the design staff offices.
-This layout supports studio culture, easy access to equipment, and close interaction with staff.
+All facilities and equipment are exclusive to the Product Design programme and are located together within the design building.
+This includes four dedicated design studios (one for each year group), a fully equipped workshop, and digital fabrication spaces, all positioned beside each other and adjacent to the design staff offices.

 3D Printing & Digital Fabrication